vertica/VerticaPy/docs/source/examples_understand_africa_education.rst

 Feature importance between between math score and the reading score are almost identical.

-We can add these predictions to the main :py:func:`~verticapy.vDataFrame`.
+We can add these predictions to the main :py:mod:`~verticapy.vDataFrame`.

 .. code-block:: python